thomaschrstnsn/thomas-chrstnsn-pack/README.md

-## Thomas Christensens personalized emacs-live config-pack
+## Thomas Christensen's personalized emacs-live config-pack

 Best used with a `~/.emacs-live.el` containing: